header logo

 Burnley player Anass Zarour only played at shoulder level

-With last season’s top scorer Nathan Tella still at Southampton, Anass Zaroury seems like Burnley’s best bet at the moment.
-The Moroccan international featured in 34 Championship games, scoring 7 goals and providing 6 assists as the Clarets clinched the title.
+With last season's top scorer, Nathan Tella, still at Southampton, Anass Zaroury seems to be Burnley's best option at the moment.
+The Moroccan international played in 34 Championship games, contributing 7 goals and 6 assists as the Clarets secured the title.

-9/ Sven Botman (Newcastle) – Most underrated fantasy football players
+9. Sven Botman (Newcastle) - Among the most underrated fantasy football players

-Considering Newcastle’s pride in boasting the league’s strongest defensive record last season, it’s surprising that Sven Botman’s £4.5 million price tag remains unchanged.
-The Dutch defender didn’t pose much of a threat going forward, highlighted by his failure to score any goals and only providing 2 assists in 35 league appearances.
+Considering Newcastle prides itself on having the league's strongest defensive record last season, it's surprising that Sven Botman's £4.5 million price tag has not increased.
+The Dutch defender was not a significant attacking threat, as he failed to score any goals and managed only 2 assists in 35 league appearances.

 Centre-back Sven Botman played fairly normally at Newcastle